COGS9/wi26/pages/readings/reading-2.md

 - Photographic image - Photographic images are not limited to images of the face.
 - Any other characteristic that could uniquely identify the individual {: .fs-2 }

-The HIPAA privacy rule sets forth policies to protect all individually identifiable health information that is held or transmitted.
-These are the 18 HIPAA Identifiers that are considered personally identifiable information.
-This information can be used to identify, contact, or locate a single person or can be used with other sources to identify a single individual.
-When personally identifiable information is used in conjunction with one’s physical or mental health or condition, health care, or one’s payment for that health care, it becomes Protected Health Information (PHI).

-If a communication contains any of these identifiers, or parts of the identifier, such as initials, the data is to be considered "identified".
-To be considered "de-identified", ALL of the 18 HIPAA Identifiers must be removed from the data set.
-This includes all dates, such as surgery dates, all voice recordings, and all photographic images.